cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

   </figcaption>
 </figure>

+On April 30th of 1993, the CERN issued a [public statement](https://home.cern/science/computing/birth-web/licensing-web) relinquishing all intellectual property rights to the World Wide Web.
+Thus making it freely accessible without any fees.
+This decision fostered an environment of unrestricted expansion and innovation in web technologies.
+Berners-Lee left CERN in October 1994 to form the [World Wide Web Consortium (W3C)](https://www.w3.org/), which today includes 406 member organizations from around the world.
+The W3C works to create standards for web development and serves as a forum for discussing web usage.

 The global internet and web landscape has seen dramatic transformations due to the strategic pushes by companies and nations to standardize certain web technologies.
-These technologies have allowed web applications to operate differently from traditional software; they don't require installation, are always updated, and can be accessed from any device with a web browser.
+These technologies have allowed web applications to operate differently from traditional software.
+For example, they don't require installation, are always updated, and can be accessed from any device with a web browser.
-My personal experience with the internet began in 2011 in Cuba, where access was restricted mainly to universities and linked through an intranet, highlighting the diverse global accessibility challenges.
-Over the years, this technology has democratized information access, continually adapting to meet both technological and societal needs.
+The web's evolution is marked by an ongoing debate about where to place the execution logic: in the server or in the client.
+This decision impacts how applications on the web are built and interacted with, shaping user experiences across the globe

 # Timeline